Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Overview.md

-# Active Gen AI Hackathon Overview - 2-Day Hackathon
+# DevSecOps Hackathon Overview -1 Day Hackathon

 ## Introduction:
-Welcome to the Active Gen AI Hackathon, a transformative journey into the world of Gen AI and its practical implementation.
-In this two-day immersive experience, you'll explore the capabilities of Azure OpenAI and Azure AI Search to build your personalized chat applications with a focus on scalability, performance, and document intelligence.
+Welcome to the DevSecOps Hackathon!
+Through this Hand's-On experience, you'll delve into Continuous Integration and Deployment (CI/CD) for .NET Apps, harnessing the capabilities of GitHub Actions, GitHub Advanced Security, and Azure Chaos Studio.
+Get ready to strengthen your skills in ensuring the security, reliability, and efficiency of software development through the integration of DevOps and Security practices.

-## What is Active Gen AI?
+## Why do we need DevSecOps?
-Active Gen AI is all about empowering you to harness the potential of Azure OpenAI and Azure AI Search to create dynamic and scalable chat applications tailored to your specific needs.
-The hackathon will guide you through key aspects:
+As the software development landscape evolves, the need for a seamless and secure development pipeline becomes crucial.
+DevSecOps combines development, operations, and security to address vulnerabilities early in the development process, fostering a culture of collaboration, speed, and risk mitigation.
+Throughout this hackathon, you'll understand the importance of integrating security into every phase of the software development lifecycle.

 **Day 1: Building the Foundation**
 - Learn about Azure OpenAI service and its configuration.